Uzbekistan is full to the brim of Silk Road treasures so we've compiled a list of all the must-see sights.Read more...

-The Registan is one of the world's greatest examples of medieval Islamic architecture © Sophie Ibbotson and Max Lovell-Hoare
+The Registan is one of the world's greatest examples of medieval Islamic architecture © Laurent Nilles, @societyofexploration

-The Registan, with its central square and three exquisite madrassas, is Samarkand’s biggest draw and makes a picture-postcard scene.
+The Registan Square, with its three exquisite madrasas, is Samarkand’s biggest draw and makes for a picture-postcard scene.
 It’s far from the only attraction, however, as the ruins of Afrosiab, the observatory of Ulug Beg and the Shah-i Zinda, the necropolis of the Living King, are sights that you’ll never forget.
-The time of year you visit Samarkand will have a significant impact on your experience: coming out of season, especially in the autumn months, will enable you to get close to the building’s physical details and to linger as long as you like.
+The time of year you visit Samarkand will have a significant impact on your experience: coming out of season, especially in the autumn months, will enable you to get close to the building’s physical details and to linger for as long as you like.
 The city always was a bustling, cosmopolitan place, however, so even if you are sucked into the summertime crowds, your experience will be no less authentic: the residents of Samarkand have for centuries made money from the foreigners passing through.